Strategies for Sustainable Product Design and Waste Reduction

 CTO, ecoinvent

-3. Optimize returning loops
+3. Manage waste and optimize returning loops

 Keeping zero-waste products in the loop can be profitable while bringing enormous social and environmental value.
-The Ellen MacArthur Foundation estimated that if the manufacturing industry were to align with circular principles, it could save up to US$630 billion a year on raw materials in the EU alone.
+The Ellen MacArthur Foundation estimated that if the manufacturing industry were to align with circular principles, it could save up to US$6303 billion a year on raw materials in the EU alone.

 To optimize material reuse, companies use advanced simulation technology to determine how much of a product can be repaired, refilled and refurbished or recycled.
 These productive loops — including servicing, parts recovery and recycling — maintain the highest value while minimizing waste and extracting natural resources.
 Access to the correct data at the right time is critical in evaluating the outcomes of multiple scenarios.